 3-Day Audubon Birdwatching Cruise

-The Olympic Peninsula Audubon Society and Puget Sound Express invite you to take part in an amazing three-day birdwatching and wildlife cruise in the San Juan Islands of Washington State.
+Join the Olympic Peninsula Audubon Society on an amazing three-day birdwatching and wildlife cruise in the San Juan Islands of Washington State.

 The San Juan Islands are famous worldwide as National Geographic’s #3 World Travel Destination, and our tour will connect you with the best of the San Juan Island experience.